mbkers/ship-trajectory-prediction/README.md

 ## Metrics and evaluation

 The model is trained using the Mean Absolute Error (MAE) loss and evaluated using the mean great circle distance between predicted and target sequences on the test set (MAE<sub>gc</sub>).

+## Limitations

+Limitations.

+## Resources

+MATLAB documentation used as part of this project:
+- A
+- B
+- C

 ## License